 of your user database (and everything else) on a SLAVE server elsewhere.

-First, there's the inelegant way: shut down both servers, copy the
+First, there's the NOT recommended way: shut down both servers, copy the

 database (located in /var/lib/mysql) over, make sure that ownership